NCAS-CMS/epoc/docs/ensemble_member.md

    * Launch the tui with `cylc tui <suite-id>`.
    * We need to manually hold the suite so it doesn't run too far ahead.
 Keep an eye on the suite until you see the second cycle appear in the tui, then select the `coupled` task and "hold".
 A pause symbol of two lines should appear next to this task.
    * Once the first cycle has completed, get Dan to check the data.
-9. Continue the run when ready.
+9. Continue the run when ready, by releasing the held task.
-   * Set `JDMA` to `true`, then reload to pick up the changes with `cylc vr <suite-id>`.
-The jdma task should start automatically.
-   * Release the held coupled task.